macloo/python-beginners/flask/README.md

     return "Hello World!"
 ```

 There's nothing wrong with this, but it's not necessary.
+Use it if you like it.